"Conscience...that stuff can drive you nuts."

 for which he won an Oscar for Best Director and created a true Hollywood classic, and also in Viva Zapata!

 (though he personally didn't like Dean) and in his last film he directed Robert De Niro

 owes Kazan a great deal.

-He's also known for another reason.
-His decision to serve as a "friendly witness" for the House Committee for Un-American Activities at the height of the Red Scare
+Even with those credentials his biggest legacy was when he served as a "friendly witness" for the House Committee for Un-American Activities at the height of the Red Scare

 among many of his former leftist friends for whom Kazan could Never Live It Down

 .
 He put out an ad in the newspapers justifying this decision and asking others to come forward, as well as making On the Waterfront

 in large part as an allegory for his own struggles.Martin Scorsese

 was an avid fan and became friends later in life, his influence helped him to receive a Lifetime Achievement Oscar in 1999.
 Nearly half a century removed from the Communist hearings, still there were protests outside the theater during the ceremony and many in attendance refused to stand and applaud.
 Kazan himself remained a liberal and a leftist and resented the Communists for monopolizing all kinds of opposition on social issues which remained a constant interest for him.

 As a director, Kazan was a trailblazer in pushing forth sexually suggestive and aggressive content to audiences.
 Making films like Baby Doll